Editing Appearance of Viewports

 4.Confirm with OK.

 The properties of any object on a Layout page can be edited separately.
 For this, the Properties Editor is an important tool, to be found on the Toolbar within the Layout area.
 Select any object on the page, then click on the Properties button.
 Now you can start to modify them.
 The following screenshot shows the properties of a Viewport and the modifications that can be made to it.

 The Camera item is where all standard projections a Camera defined specially for the design can be selected.
 The Render mode or Render style can also be set for each Viewport, a Title given to it or the Border color set, etc.

-A scale can be defined for viewports in orthographic or isometric projection as well for a viewport in a 2D view.
+A scale can be defined for viewports in isometric projection as well for a viewport in a 2D view.
 Under the Properties Editor, use the Camera entry to set the view to one of the aforementioned projections.
 Under Properties Editor you can than set predefined standards in the Scale field, or you can enter your own values.

 Disable vector printing to print in conventional quality.
 This way, the file size of the PDF will remain smaller and printing will save memory.

 2.Click on the viewport for which you want to disable enhanced line printing.

 3.Find High Quality Printing in the Properties Editor.